-AI will deal with and, in many cases, will remove physical and neurological diseases such as Alzheimer's and Parkinson's, and also several birth defects, possibly spinal cord injuries, as well as blindness and deafness.
-By 2050 our mind will be directing prosthesis more resistant and advanced robots than biological ones.
+AI will treat and, in many cases, will remove physical and neurological diseases such as Alzheimer's and Parkinson's, and also several birth defects, possibly spinal cord injuries, as well as blindness and deafness.
+By 2050 our minds will direct prosthesis more resistant and advanced robots than biological ones.

-In the field of diagnostics, time travel shows us that AI will be able to do it all.
-From conducting the initial examination to administering tests, from performing x-rays and CT scans to the formulation of a preliminary diagnosis.
+In the field of diagnostics, time travel shows us that AI will be able to do everything.
+From conducting the initial exam to administering tests, from taking x-rays and CT scans to formulation of a preliminary diagnosis.
 If we will allow it (and if it will be safe) even the administration of treatment.
 Most medical examinations will likely be conducted by videoconference, with wearable devices (or robots) as “in attendance” assistants.

 Several interventions, even complex ones they will be performed directly remotely.
 Above all, new generations of doctors will have a much more open and aware attitude towards algorithms: that will be the real transition to the era of genomic and predictive medicine.

 As you know, today we still live between bits and bytes, but something tells us that this situation is starting at sunset.
 Quantum computing promises to be the way of the future.